Police disrupt plot in Australia to ‘bring down an airplane’

 A woman led from a raid by police with her head covered told Nine Network Television: “I love Australia.”

-None of the four suspects arrested in five raids had been charged, police said.
+None of the four suspects arrested in five raids had been charged, Colvin said.
+He would not discuss what charges they might face.
+None of the arrested men worked in the airport industry, Colvin said.

+Australia’s terrorist threat level remained unchanged at “probable,” Turnbull said.
+He advised travelers in Australia to arrive at airports earlier than usual — two hours before departure — to allow for extra security screening and to minimize baggage.

+The plot was the 13th significant threat disrupted by police since Australia’s terrorist threat level was elevated in 2014, Justice Minister Michael Keenan said.
+Five plots have been executed.

 Copyright 2017 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed.